denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: B**
 **Correct Answer: E**

+**The inherited interface method getNumOfGills(int) is implicitly public; therefore, it must be declared public in any concrete class that implements the interface.
+Since the method uses the package (default) modifier in the ClownFish class, line 6 does not compile, making option E the correct answer.**

 ---

 8. When inserted in order, which modifiers can fill in the blank to create a properly encapsulated class?
 (Choose all that apply.)